DoubleLine shorting some restaurants, airlines and retailers: CNBC

-NEW YORK Jeffrey Gundlach, chief executive of DoubleLine Capital, said on CNBC television onWednesday that he has been selectively shorting shares in some restaurants, airlines and retailers.
+NEW YORK (Reuters) - Jeffrey Gundlach, chief executive of DoubleLine Capital, said on CNBC television onWednesday that he has been selectively shorting shares in some restaurants, airlines and retailers.

 He said economic growth has been sub-par and that will continue to be reflected in certain names in the Standard & Poor's 500 Index.
 "When the next recession comes - and it will - all those categories are going to get killed," Gundlach added in a follow-up interview with Reuters.